Public Consultation on Draft Goods And Services Tax (Amendment) Bill 201209 Jul 2012

 As far as possible, please explain your points with illustrations, examples, data or alternative formulations of the amendments.

 This draft legislation is released only for the purpose of consultation and should therefore not be used for individual or business decisions as it does not represent the final legislation or regulations.
-All comments received during the consultation exercise will be reviewed thoroughly and, if accepted, will be incorporated in the Bill for introduction in Parliament.
+All comments received during the consultation exercise will be reviewed thoroughly and, if accepted, will be incorporated into the Bill for introduction in Parliament.

 PERIOD OF CONSULTATION